 31. Develop a Total Access Plan to create, map and inventory trail and road network in natural areas for suppression planning, identification of areas with insufficient access and to aid in strategic planning.
 Fire threat mapping from this CWPP should be included.
 The plan should be updated every five years, or more regularly, as needed to incorporate additions or changes. [no comment] 32.
 Require that all new interface developments have access for evacuation and sufficient capacity for emergency vehicles. [no comment] 33.
-Facilitate completion of emergency evacuation plans for interface neighbourhoods with limited access. [no comment] Fuel Management Objective: Reduce wildfire threat on public lands through fuel management.
+Facilitate completion of emergency evacuation plans for interface neighbourhoods with limited access. [no comment]

+Fuel Management

+Objective: Reduce wildfire threat on public lands through fuel management.

 34. Proceed with detailed assessment, prescription development and treatment of hazardous fuel units identified in this CWPP.
-Collaboration with BCTS, and other licensees, BC Parks and City of Nelson may facilitate larger projects. [no comment; some prescriptions have been developed, and some of those implemented] 35.
-Prioritize Areas of Interest across Electoral Areas with updated CWPPs to ensure effective and objective treatment. [no comment]
+Collaborate with Kalesnikoff, BCTS, and other licensees, BC Parks and City of Nelson to facilitate larger projects. [no comment; some prescriptions have been developed, and some of those implemented.]
+35. Prioritize Areas of Interest across Electoral Areas with updated CWPPs to ensure effective and objective treatment. [no comment; some prescriptions have been developed, and some of those implemented.]
+36. Proceed with treatment of shovel-ready and funded hazardous fuel units identified in the 2008 CWPP. [no comment; some prescriptions have been developed, and some of those implemented.]
 Objective: Maintain treated areas under an acceptable level of wildfire fire threat (moderate).

-As treatments are implemented, complete monitoring within 10 years of treatment (subject to site conditions) and maintenance every 15-20 years (subject to prescription and site conditions) on previously treated areas.
-Treated areas should be assessed by a Registered Professional Forester, specific to actions required in order to maintain treated areas in a moderate or lower hazard.
+37. As treatments are implemented, complete monitoring within 10 years of treatment (subject to site conditions) and maintenance every 15-20 years (subject to prescription and site conditions) on previously treated areas.
+Treated areas should be assessed by a Registered Professional Forester, specific to actions required in order to maintain treated areas in a moderate or lower hazard. [no comment]

-[no comment]